Luisalvarado11/Scholar-Fox-IOS-/README.md

 # Product of the Scope
 The product, ScholarFox, will be an IOS application designed with SwiftUI.
 The primary goal of the application is to provide students with a positive and non-stressful experience.
 Our objective for the application is to help high school students approximate their chances of getting into a university of their choice.
 The application will have four features, but we will continue to add more as we progress.

+## Features
+1. The first feature will display the student's provided stats page.
+2. The second feature will display all California CSU and UC universities, and users can scroll through the CSU and UC universities to learn more about them.
+3. Feature three is a university approximation generator.
+This feature will display the universities students have a chance to get accepted based on the stats they provided for us.